How much does a nanny cost?

 All of the salary data published in our Nanny Salary Index is in Gross terms.

 Nannytax strongly advises that employers contract their nanny with a Gross salary as opposed to a Net Salary (the nanny’s ‘take-home’ pay).
-A fantastic statistic from our 19/20 Salary Index reveals that 76% of our customers have employed their nanny with a Gross salary agreement in place.
-This has risen by 18% from 58% in 2007.
+A fantastic statistic from our 22/23 Salary Index reveals that 77% of our customers have employed their nanny with a Gross salary agreement in place.

 OF NANNIES ARE PART-TIME